-U.S. Secretary of State John Kerry has arrived in Beijing for talks with top Chinese officials on North Korea's nuclear program and related issues.
+U.S. Secretary of State John Kerry has told Chinese President Xi Jinping that now is a "critical time" as the two men discuss North Korea's nuclear program and other issues.

-In a recent speech, President Xi said -- without explicitly naming North Korea -- that "no country should be allowed to throw a whole region and even the whole world into chaos for selfish gain."
+In a recent speech, President Xi said - without explicitly naming North Korea - "no country should be allowed to throw a whole region and even the whole world into chaos for selfish gain."

 Officials have warned a missile test could happen at any time.
 South Korea says a test could occur as North Korea prepares to celebrate the 101st anniversary of the birth of it's founding leader, Kim Il Sung, on Monday.

-Kerry said the Pentagon is working on the assumption that North Korea is not yet able to place a nuclear warhead on a ballistic missile, despite a leaked U.S. intelligence report suggesting that it does have that capability.
+Kerry said the U.S. Defense Department is working on the assumption that North Korea is not yet able to place a nuclear warhead on a ballistic missile, despite a U.S. intelligence report suggesting that it does have that capability.

-Also Friday, Russian Foreign Minister Sergei Lavrov said he backed the idea of Switzerland hosting a fresh round of six-nation talks on North Korea's atomic program.
+Russian Foreign Minister Sergei Lavrov said Friday he backs the idea of Switzerland hosting a fresh round of six-nation talks on North Korea's atomic program.

 North Korea abandoned the talks in 2009 to protest international condemnation of its long-range missile tests.
 The United States, Russia, China, Japan and South Korea are involved in negotiations with Pyongyang on closing its nuclear program in exchange for aid and energy.